siteknower/crystisAngular/README.md

 Setting Up crystis in a New Angular Project
 -------------------------------------------
-1. Add the following to your app.config.ts:
+1. Add the following to your app.config.Crystis supports Angular 12 and above.
+Setup depends on your Angular version:

+  🔹 Angular 12–14 (NgModule-based)
+  In your app.module.ts, add:

+  import { NgModule } from '@angular/core';
+import { HttpClientModule } from '@angular/common/http';

+@NgModule({
+  imports: [
+    HttpClientModule,
+  ],
+})
+export class AppModule { }

+🔹 Angular 15 and above (Standalone API)
+In your app.config.ts, add:

+import { ApplicationConfig } from '@angular/core';
 import { provideHttpClient } from '@angular/common/http';

 export const appConfig: ApplicationConfig = {
   providers: [
     provideHttpClient(),
-       ]
+  ],
 };

-3. Place your .rpt files (e.g., CustomerReport1.rpt, InvoiceReport.rpt) in the assets/reports folder.
+2. Place your .rpt files (e.g., CustomerReport1.rpt, InvoiceReport.rpt) in the assets/reports folder.

-4. Use the following demo codes for testing:
+2. Use the following demo codes for testing:

    this.cs.tcode = "DEMO1";  // your account code
    this.cs.tucode = "0000";  // your user code